How to Warm-Up an IP Address

 2. Look for problems in your deployment infrastructure.

 Did someone accidentally change a setting that caused authentication to fail?
 That could prompt an ISP to reject messages.

 3. Review whether the addresses you’re sending to in later stages of your IP warm-up are still fresh and active.

 You might have started out mailing to the best addresses on your list, but as you message deeper into your file, you could be tapping potentially problem addresses, producing lower engagement.

 Some of those addresses might generate spam complaints and blocks, and those are two strikes against your sender reputation with the ISPs.

-4. Check with your list-hygiene service to learn how it cleaned your email addresses before deploying.
+4. Check with your email verification service to learn how it cleaned your email addresses before deploying.

 Most hygiene services simply ping the email addresses on your list to check whether they’re deliverable or not.
 This is only one small piece of the deliverability issue.
 Addresses we call “deliverable but problematic,” including spam traps, honeypots, heavy spam complainers, disposable addresses, role accounts and the like, can grind your email marketing program to a halt.

 - Sometimes, hitting just one spam trap is enough to get blacklisted.

 - A comprehensive email hygiene service needs to flag deliverable but problematic address, correct inadvertent hygiene errors, validate the deliverability of all email addresses that survive the first two screens and guarantee the deliverability of these email addresses.